LostArtefacts/TR-Rando/Resources/Documentation/SECRETS.md

 | Shuffled | Use the secret count from another level - the total number of secrets in the game will remain the same. |
 | Custom | Allocate a number of secrets of your choice (the maximum is currently 5 due to the current reward room implementations). |

 ----
 # TR2
-Zoning details for TR2 can be found at https://github.com/DanzaG/TR2-Rando/wiki/Zones#secrets
+The standard Stone, Jade and Gold dragons will be placed in each level.

 ----
-# TR3
+## TR3
 Secret randomization logic in TR3 works in exactly the same way as TR1.

 ### Artefacts